 The Remuneration Committee decides on the policy relating to remuneration decisions for Directors and Corporate Executive Officers and on the remuneration amounts for each individual.
-As of April 1, 2022, the committee consists of four (4) members, all the four (4) members are Outside Directors.

-Furthermore, the committee met nine (9) times in fiscal 2021, with all committee members attending every meeting.
+As of April 1, 2024, the committee consists of four (4) members, all the four (4) members are Outside Directors.
+Furthermore, the committee met six (6) times in FY2023, with all committee members attending every meeting.